 invalid_scope error code.

-The authorization server needs to store the “state” value for this request in order to include it in the access token response.
+The authorization server needs to store the “state” value (and PKCE values) for this request in order to include it in the authorization response.
 The server must not modify or make any assumptions about what the state value contains, since it is purely for the benefit of the client.